sign-language-processing/transcription/pose_to_text/IDEA-CLIP.md

 Valerie Sutton introduced SignWriting in 1974 as a visual script designed to represent sign languages.
 This script captures the movements, facial expressions, and body positions unique to each sign.
 SignWriting has found applications in education, research, and daily communication within the deaf community.
+Similarly, HamNoSys, is a phonetic transcription system that writes signs as a sequence of symbols.

 ## Sign Language Datasets